CSSUoB/TeX-Bot-Py-V2/README.md

 Contributions are welcome.
 If you want to contribute, please raise a PR, and we'll review, test and (likely) merge it.
 Please comment on issues you'd like to work on for assignment to prevent duplication of work.
 If you find any bugs/problems or have any feature suggestion, please raise an issue.

-Please utilise the [Pycharm `codeStyleConfig.xml`](https://www.jetbrains.com/help/pycharm/configuring-code-style.html) file and [mypy](https://www.mypy-lang.org/) type checking so that the repo has a consistent style.
+Please ensure your new code adheres to [mypy](https://www.mypy-lang.org/)'s type checking & [ruff](https://ruff.rs/)'s linting so that the repo has a consistent style.
+By also running [pytest]()'s test suite you can ensure your contributions provide valid functionality.